Open-Finance-Lab/RLSolver_Contest/docs/source/rlsolver_contest_2025/testing.rst

       TRAIN_INFERENCE = 1                                              # 1 = inference mode
       NUM_TRAINED_NODES_IN_INFERENCE = 20              # model was trained on 20-node graphs
       NUM_INFERENCE_NODES = [20, 100, 200, 400, 800]   # test on graphs of various sizes
+      NUM_INFERENCE_SIMS = 50                          # number of parallel environments in inference

    Although the model was trained only on 20-node graphs, it can be applied to larger graphs.
    Ensure that all test graphs have node counts ≥ 20.